-A condition determines when and for which CRM items the automation rule should run.
-For example, you can set a rule to email clients only during business hours if the deal amount is over $5,000.
+A condition defines when an automation rule runs and which CRM items it applies to.
+For example, you can send emails only during business hours if the deal amount is over $5,000.

 Execution way